 Streaming Server

-A server that receives live stream data, processes it, and distributes it to viewers.
-Examples: Wowza, AWS MediaLive, or local RTMP servers.
+A server that receives live stream data processes it and distributes it to viewers.
+Examples include Wowza, AWS MediaLive, or local RTMP servers.

 Split Screen

-A layout that displays multiple video feeds side-by-side on screen, often used for interviews, panels, or co-op streams.
+A layout displaying multiple video feeds side-by-side on screen is often used for interviews, panels, or co-op streams.

 Stream Overlay